GB Performance Development Academies

 South West Performance Development Academy and Satellite Academy

-Hosted in Bath by the University of Bath and Minerva Bath RC, this Performance Development Academy was set up in 2003, and has produced some of GB’s most decorated rowers including double Olympic Champions Helen Glover and Heather Stanning.
+Hosted in Bath by the University of Bath and Minerva Bath RC, this Performance Development Academy has produced some of GB’s most decorated rowers including double Olympic Champions Helen Glover and Heather Stanning.

-All athletes at this Performance Development Academy have access to excellent training facilities at the university’s Sports Training Village, which includes a fully-equipped high performance gym, a physio and medical treatment centre, physiology lab and video analysis suite.
+All athletes at this Performance Development Academy have access to excellent training facilities at Bath University’s Sports Training Village, which includes a fully-equipped high performance gym, a physio and medical treatment centre, physiology lab and video analysis suite.
+Rowing happens on the Avon, a short trip from campus.

 The College offers accommodation and education for students on the programme and has access to a strength/conditioning and a cardio-vascular gym, as well as support services covering physiotherapy, sports psychology and lifestyle management.
 There is also provision for Under 23 and senior level rowers to train in association with Hartpury University.